 The church takes its influence from both Romanesque and Byzantine sources © D.Bosnic, Archive of the National Tourist Organisation of Serbia

 The final resting place of Stefan Nemanja (the first Serbian Saint and the founder of the monastery), the Monastery of Studenica is situated high above the river that bears the same name, among splendid mountainous surroundings.
 It is considered one of the holiest places in the Serbian national psyche due to its links with Stefan Nemanja and remains of high importance today.
 This church, the prototype of the Raška School, takes its influence from both Romanesque and Byzantine sources.
 Built in 1209, it is the oldest example of the Raška style that still exists today.

-Treskavec Monastery, Macedonia
+Treskavec Monastery, North Macedonia

 The scenery at the site of remote Treskavec Monastery is magnificent © Miny Jhee, Shutterstock